yoctoproject/poky/documentation/toaster-manual/toaster-manual-setup-and-use.rst

 You can start a Toaster environment without starting its web server.
 This is useful for the following:

--  Capturing a command-line build’s statistics into the Toaster database for examination later.
+-  Capturing a command-line build's statistics into the Toaster database for examination later.

--  Capturing a command-line build’s statistics when the Toaster server is already running.
+-  Capturing a command-line build's statistics when the Toaster server is already running.

--  Having one instance of the Toaster web server track and capture multiple command-line builds, where each build is started in its own “noweb” Toaster environment.
+-  Having one instance of the Toaster web server track and capture multiple command-line builds, where each build is started in its own "noweb" Toaster environment.

 The following commands show how to start a Toaster environment without starting its web server, perform BitBake operations, and then shut down